Log Collector Interface Settings

 To configure an interface, select the link and configure the settings as described in the following table.

-To complete the configuration of the MGT interface, you must specify the IP address, the netmask (for IPv4) or prefix length (for IPv6), and the default gateway.
-If you commit a partial configuration (for example, you might omit the default gateway), you can access the firewall or Panorama only through the console port for future configuration changes.
+To complete the configuration of the MGT interface, you must specify the IP address, netmask (for IPv4) or prefix length (for IPv6), and default gateway.
+If you commit a partial configuration (for example, you might omit the default gateway), you can only access the firewall or Panorama through the console port for future configuration changes.

 Always commit a complete MGT interface configuration.
-You cannot commit the configurations for other interfaces unless you specify the IP address, the netmask (for IPv4) or prefix length (for IPv6), and the default gateway.
+You cannot commit the configurations for other interfaces unless you specify the IP address, netmask (for IPv4) or prefix length (for IPv6), and default gateway.

 Log Collector Interface Settings

 Eth1 / Eth2 / Eth3 / Eth4 / Eth5

 You must enable an interface to configure it.
 The exception is the MGT interface, which is enabled by default.